React vs Angular vs Vue

 In August 2017, Rever released a new version of their web client using Vue.js.
 Before that, they were using Angular 2 beta 9.
 Why did they use a beta technology in their products?
 It was a decision recommended and implemented by the outsourcing company, their line of thought was something along the lines “the final Angular version will be ready by the time we finish the product and we will update every time there’s a new beta release”, and they did, for a time, until they realized it was time-consuming and added no real value.

-Elizondo says that he researched before making a decision to switch their technology stack.
+Elizondo says that he has done extensive research before making a decision to switch their technology stack.

 ReactJS vs AngularJS vs VueJS.
 Source: medium.com/reverdev/why-we-moved-from-angular-2-to-vue-js-and-why-we-didnt-choose-react-ef807d9f416